Home / DIY / Garden Projects Plans / 33 Bird Feeder Plans To Keep Birds Well Fed And Happy

 Camp Classic Play Homemade Hummingbird-Feeder

-Bird Feeder Plans Image via: classic-play.com
+Bird Feeder Plans

 14- Mason Jar Homemade Bird Feeder

 Anything made from a Mason jar is highly sought after in todays decorative market.
 Even the birds like to eat from them!
-This is one of the best bird feeders to create that will add a touch of old world charm with a modern twist to outside decor.
+We found this is one of the best bird feeders to create that will add a touch of old world charm with a modern twist to outside decor.
 Mason jars can also be fashioned into DIY outdoor lights and other decorative items to create an outdoor decorating theme.

 Homemade Mason Jar Bird Feeder